 - Functional as an anti-inflammatory

-- Easier to handle as it is extremely soluble, does not aggregate
+- Easy to handle as it is extremely soluble, does not aggregate

 - It can by lyophilized or frozen/thawed